EPA’s National Wetland Condition Assessment (North Carolina)

 Project Summary

-Every 5 years since 2011, the North Carolina Division of Water Resources has participated in the EPA’s National Wetland Condition Assessment, a national intensive survey of wetlands.
-At each wetland site randomly chosen by the EPA, a team of North Carolina scientists surveys each wetland in an intensive one-day process which involves data collection related to vegetation, soils, hydrology, water quality, and buffer characteristics.
+Every 5 years since 2011, the North Carolina Division of Water Resources Wetland Science Team has participated in the EPA’s National Wetland Condition Assessment, an intensive survey of wetlands across the nation.
+In North Carolina, at each wetland site randomly chosen by the EPA, the Wetland Science Team surveys each wetland in an intensive one-day process which involves data collection related to vegetation, soils, hydrology, water quality, and buffer characteristics.
 Multiple rapid assessments are also conducted.
-Analysis of wetland data from the whole nation is later performed by the EPA and results published in a comprehensive report describing the health of the nation’s wetlands.
+Analysis of wetland data from the whole nation is later performed by the EPA and results published in comprehensive reports describing the health of the nation’s wetlands.
 The very first of these surveys was conducted in 2011.

-From 2011 through 2021, North Carolina DWR wetland staff have intensively surveyed 90 wetland sites as part of this national assessment.
+From 2011 through 2021, NC DWR wetland staff have intensively surveyed 90 North Carolina wetland sites as part of this national assessment.

 This work was funded by the EPA under Section 106 of the Clean Water Act, Water Pollution Control